A new ECDLP-based PoW model: Introduction

 In this work we radically solve this issue by designing a PoW-system based on elliptic curves that are changing over the time.
 Since the curves are pseudo-randomly constructed and satisfy general security conditions, a malicious user could attack the chain only by breaking the ECDLP for an immense class of elliptic curves, which is currently considered infeasible.

-This paper is organized as follows: after a quick summary of the ECDLP in Section \ref{sec:ECDLP}, we deline the proposed blockchain architecture in Section \ref{sec:Architecture} and its blocks construction in Section \ref{sec:Blocks}.
-The strong points of this system are discussed in Section \ref{sec:Discussion}, while in Section \ref{sec:Conclusion} future work directions are suggested.
+This paper is organized as follows: after a quick summary of the ECDLP in Section \ref{sec:ECDLP}, we deline the proposed blockchain architecture in Section \ref{sec:Architecture} and its blocks construction in Section \ref{SB} and \ref{EB}.
+The strong points of this system are discussed in Section \ref{sec:Discussion}, including a theorem on the security of our system, while in Section \ref{sec:Conclusion} future work directions are suggested.